nordcraftengine/documentation/docs/custom-domains/index.md

 6. Finally, add the provided **TXT** record to your DNS provider to verify domain ownership

 ::: info
 Wildcard domains are only available on Scaleup plans.
-Projects in organizations on lower plans will not be able to add wildcard domains.
 :::